 Traditionally, there have been a variety of ways for individuals to invest in commercial real estate.
-For example, they could buy a property directly, purchase shares in a Real Estate Investment Trust, or work with a private equity firm like ours.
+For example, they could buy a property directly, purchase shares in a real estate investment trust (REIT), or work with a private equity firm.

 However, in recent years technology and software advancements have given rise to a new option commonly referred to as “crowdfunding.”